jp8bit/Goodkidband-project/README.md

 # Goodkidband-project
- A site detailing the history of Good Kid
+ A site detailing the history of Good , entirely in HTML and CSS.

+ Acess here:

  All images are placeholders for demonstration only.
 Copyrights belong to their owners.
 Will replace if requested.

+ Also, if I forgot to credit someone or made a mistake, feel free to leave an issue so I can fix it!

 CREDITS: